Deploy to production

 When an output directory exists (created by running rails perron:build), requests are automatically served from the static files.
 If a static file doesn't exist for a given path, the request passes through to Rails normally.

-To preview your built site locally:
+To preview the built site locally:

-rails perron:build
+rails perron:build && bin/dev

 To remove the generated output and return to full dynamic rendering: